trinodb/trino-admin/docs/trino-admin-commands.rst

     trino-admin server status

-This command prints the status information of Presto in the cluster.
-This command will fail to report the correct status if the Presto installed is older than version 0.100.
+This command prints the status information of Trino in the cluster.
+This command will fail to report the correct status if the Trino installed is older than version 0.100.
 It will not print any status information if a given node is inaccessible.